 Jock VI of Chartwell

-When Chartwell was left to the National Trust in 1966, the family of Sir Winston Churchill requested that there always be a marmalade cat named Jock, with a white bib and four white socks, in comfortable residence at Chartwell.
-We've always honoured this request and in March 2014 welcomed Jock VI, a seven month old rescue kitten, to the property to take up this unique role.
+Since the National Trust opened the house to the public in 1966, the family of Sir Winston Churchill requested that there always be a marmalade cat named Jock, with a white bib and four white socks, in comfortable residence at Chartwell.